Saskatoon: Sports and recreation

-The city also is home to a number of sports and recreation centres, including two full size soccer facilities under the control of the non-profit Saskatoon Soccer Centre organization.
-The Kinsmen/Henk Ruys Soccer Centre is composed of four sport court indoor fields and the SaskTel Sports Centre hosts two full sized outdoor turf fields, one indoor full sized turf field, one indoor half sized turf field, and one sport court field.
+The city is home to a number of sports and recreation centres.
+Saskatoon has three curling clubs: Sutherland, Nutana, and CN.
+The city has two indoor soccer facilities under the control of the non-profit Saskatoon Soccer Centre organization.
 Lions Skatepark was built in the Riversdale area in 2003.
-As well Saskatoon is home to several golf courses and various parks which include tennis courts, ball diamonds and soccer pitches for spring, summer and fall use and outdoor rinks for winter use.
-Blackstrap Ski Hill is also 30 minutes south of the city, however, has been closed since 2006 due to financial difficulty.
+Saskatoon is home to several golf courses and various parks which include tennis courts, ball diamonds, and soccer pitches for spring, summer, and fall use, and outdoor rinks for winter use.

-Other major sports events held by Saskatoon: